 The upgraded “special” menu has a full-size ribeye available for order.
 I opted for this one, and while I always order ribeye as “medium-rare”, I found that on this particular day, Ruth’s Chris had overcooked mine by at least a minute or two.
-As mentioned before, consistency is one thing you can count on with Ruth’s Chris: you can count on the fact that you will taste a lot of butter; you can count on the quality of meat being above average but never excellent; and you can count on it being cooked as requested.
+As mentioned before, consistency is one thing you can count on with Ruth’s Chris Steakhouse: you can count on the fact that you will taste a lot of butter; you can count on the quality of meat being above average but never excellent; and you can count on it being cooked as requested.
 On this evening, they overcooked mine and undercooked my friend’s filet mignon, shown below.

 This filet mignon was also off of the regular menu, and one slice into it, it was obvious that it was undercooked.
 She had requested medium-rare, and it was basically blue on the inside.
 Now I am someone who would have jumped at the chance to eat a basically raw, thick cut of filet mignon, but most important is that the customer’s order be followed to a tee; if she wanted it leatherized, sinful as that may be — that is what she should have been served.
 We sent this steak back to be cooked more.

-At Ruth’s Chris, everything is a la carte, meaning you will have to order your meat, and then order a side for an additional charge or else you will literally be served a chunk of meat.
+At Ruth’s Chris Steakhouse, everything is a la carte, meaning you will have to order your meat, and then order a side for an additional charge or else you will literally be served a chunk of meat.
 Depending on the size of your meat and appetite, one side can technically be shared amongst two poeple, but the meal can get boring really quickly this way.

-The brussel sprouts and green beans were excellent, and the mushrooms were decent.
+The Brussels sprouts and green beans were excellent, and the mushrooms were decent.
 The mashed sweet potatoes that one of us chose was fascinating — if it were a dessert.
 No joke, I’d eat this for dessert, but as a side — unless you have a serious sugar deficiency — it was entirely too much.
 What was missing tonight that I have had before are the famous hash browns; Ruth’s Chris offers a huge plate of hash browns, cooked quite nicely, to accommodate your steak.
 All the sides we had on this evening are shown below:

 What I hate the most is when the idea is genious, and the actual execution of it fails. #FAIL!
 This particular dessert was not horrible — it just simple could have been so, so much more and it never even hovered in the vicinity of great.
 I’m a big fan of apple tart, but Ruth’s Chris’ version was dense and unappealing in texture once inside the mouth.
 That said, the aroma and presentation was quite delightful.